-If your hens range over pasture and get plenty of exercise, you are very unlikely to have fat hens.
+If your hens range over pasture and get plenty of exercises, you are very unlikely to have fat hens.

 What treats you give your hens is very important.
-If you give them healthy snacks such as greens, mealworms, fruits and veggies, make sure it is in moderation.
+If you give them healthy snacks such as greens, mealworms, fruits, and veggies, make sure it is in moderation.

-They should not be eating the leftover pizza, white rice and breads!
+They should not be eating the leftover pizza, white rice, and bread!
 These are all high carbohydrate foods that the chicken does not need.

-It is as nasty as it sounds and it can kill your hen without much warning.
-Fat tends to build up around the liver and the liver becomes soft and more prone to bleeding.
+It is as nasty as it sounds, and it can kill your hen without much warning.
+Fat tends to build up around the liver, becoming soft and more prone to bleeding.

 Typically hens who suffer from this disease are usually 20% or more overweight and are laying hens.

-A small amount is ok- but remember mealworms are about 50% protein and a laying hen needs only 20 grams of protein per day.
+A small amount is ok- but remember, mealworms are about 50% protein, and a laying hen needs only 20 grams of protein per day.

-Avoid These Poisonous Chicken Treats
+Feeding Your Chickens to Death Try Avoiding These Poisonous Chicken Treats

 For instance, three of my new pullets destroyed the leaves of my rhubarb – they are still alive and healthy.

-- Avocados: It contains a toxin that can be fatal not only to poultry but dogs, cats and cattle.
+- Avocados: It contains a toxin that can be fatal not only to poultry but dogs, cats, and cattle.

-- Tomato Plants: The fruit is a wonderful treat for the flock, but leaves, stems and vines are poisonous.
+- Tomato Plants: The fruit is a wonderful treat for the flock, but leaves, stems, and vines are poisonous.

 - Potato Plants

 - Rhubarb Leaves: Another nightshade family member!
-The leaves contain high amounts of oxalic acid which can cause kidney failure.
+The leaves contain high amounts of oxalic acid, which can cause kidney failure.

 - Eggplant Leaves